 How To Apply Lemongrass Essential Oil To Skin

-However, in the odd chance that they have not been sourced organically, they might have come into contact with harmful pesticides that can actually seep into the essential oils of the plants or trees when they’re out in the field which may in turn filter through to the finished product.
-It’s very rare though, and doesn’t really happen – but prevention is always better than the cure.
+However, in the odd chance that they are not from an organic source, they might have come into contact with harmful pesticides.
+These pesticides can actually seep into the essential oils of the plants or trees when they’re out in the field.
+This may then filter through to the finished product.
+It’s very rare though and doesn’t really happen.
+However, prevention is always better than the cure.
 So patch test!

 Does Using Lemongrass Essential Oil Cause Side Effects?

-Generally, we do not recommend giving young children extracts (until you have the consent of you doctor) because they’re really potent!
-Also, when applying the oil to your skin, it’s always a good idea to do patch-testing as a control to make sure that you don’t have an allergic reaction to the stuff.
+Generally, we do not recommend giving young children extracts (until you have the consent of your doctor) because they’re really potent!
+Also, when applying the oil to your skin, it’s always a good idea to do patch-testing as a control to prevent an allergic reaction.

 — Organic Is Beautiful (@OrganicisB) August 29, 2017

-By burning the oil or applying it to your skin, you effectively create a buffer for yourself from the mosquitoes as the strong, citrusy smell drives them away.
-However, I would highly recommend that you use this in conjunction with a mosquito net and always always take malaria medication when entering an area known for high levels of infection.
+By burning the oil or applying it directly to your skin, you effectively create a buffer for yourself from the mosquitoes.
+The strong, citrus smell drives them away.
+However, I would highly recommend that you use this in conjunction with a mosquito net.
+Also, always, always take malaria medication when entering an area known for high levels of infection.

-Whether you’re trekking through the rain forests of Asia or at home preparing a nice healthy meal for yourself, lemongrass essential oil comes in handy for a wide variety of everyday situations as well as abnormal occurrences.The amazing and fast-acting healing properties of this plant will definitely inspire you to choose the natural route as an effective and sustainable solution to most pains, aches, ailments and illnesses that dangerous over-the-counter medication often fails to treat and generally weighs in at three times the cost – not to mention the countless side-effects!
+Whether you’re trekking through the rain forests of Asia or at home preparing a nice healthy meal for yourself, lemongrass essential oil comes in handy for a wide variety of everyday situations as well as abnormal occurrences.
+What you use in the kitchen can often also be used in your beauty routine or aromatherapy practices.

-It’s truly an essential for anyone who’s regularly down at the gym getting sweaty as it can be used as a natural alternative to deodorant and has strong anti-bacterial qualities that help ward off fungal infections and lasting odors.
-If you aren’t already a firm believer in the effectiveness of natural and organically sourced products – then lemongrass oil will definitely change your mind once and for all!
+It’s truly essential for anyone who’s regularly down at the gym getting sweaty as it can be used as a natural alternative to deodorant and has strong anti-bacterial qualities that help ward off fungal infections and lasting odors.
+If you aren’t already a firm believer in the effectiveness of natural and organic products – then lemongrass oil will definitely change your mind once and for all!